Prestahnúkur: The name

 The name means "peak of the priests".

 The origin of the name was an expedition of two priests into the highlands in the 17th century.
 It was seen as quite an enterprise at the time when they went into this region.
 They explored especially a valley behind the Þórisjökull called Þórisdalur, which had a bad reputation in sagas and folk stories because it was believed to be haunted by ghosts and that lawless people would be living there.
 As is clear today, they found nothing of the sort, but they were regarded as heroes when they came back from this expedition.

 Highland Road Kaldidalur and mountaineering

-The highland road Kaldidalur is situated not far from the mountain and it is possible to access the mountain by a bad jeep track and climb it.
+The highland road Kaldadalsvegur is situated not far from the mountain and it is possible to access the mountain by a bad jeep track and climb it.